ramit05/myblog/_posts/2018-02-01-ci-cd-automate.md

 excerpt: "Some important lessons learnt in CI/CD Journey"
 ---

-Hi Everyone,As Martin Fowler correctly explains :
+Hi Everyone,As Martin Fowler correctly explains continous delivery:

-> Continuous Delivery is a software development discipline where you build software in such a way that the software can be released to production at any time.

-The primary goal of the process is to be production ready anytime and anywhere.
-During this journey, I had some reletive experiences and good practices that I developed.
-In this post I will be illustrating them in depth from a CI/CD admin perspective.
+> Continuous Delivery is a software development discipline where you build software in such a way that the software can be released to production at any time.The primary goal of the process is to be production ready anytime and anywhere.

 So hope you guys enjoy it !